-Well, now I have the control to do what I want–to open my own doors.
-To spread the magic of diversity and inclusion; to exude the stories and characters I want to play.
-There is something crazy about the entertainment industry and how it’s so fabricated into reality even though so much of it is fiction.
+So we want to change this by spreading the magic of diversity and inclusion and exude the stories and characters many people can relate to.
 Have you ever thought of what life would be like without books, movies, songs, or plays?
 Would anything exist?
-We seem to live and breath for the entertainment industry, fueling it and having it fuel us.
+We seem to live and breathe for the entertainment industry, fueling it and having it fuel us.
 Such power.

-INCLUDAS Publishing aims to bring inclusiveness and diversity into the book world by serving authors and illustrators, and fictional characters with disabilities–from children’s books to romance novels to mystery stories.
-The books and authors/illustrators with disabilities create a feeling of inclusion for everyone through the art of stories, power of images, and movement of design.
-This is not just a press that prints books, this is a press of forward thinking—books are art and can be designed upside-down, with multi-layered paper textures, or with braille embossing—it is all about the adaptability of design, while putting inclusion first.
+INCLUDAS Publishing aims to bring disability inclusiveness and diversity into the book world by publishing books with Disabled fictional characters—from children’s books to mystery novels.
+Authors and illustrators can create a feeling of inclusion for everyone through the art of stories, the power of images, and the movement of design.
+This is not just a press that prints books.
+This is a forward-thinking press that only publishes books that leave a lasting impression and teach readers to be includas allies.
+We put disability inclusion first.

-The innovation of book reading is the second aspect—whether focused on physical, emotional, or mental engagement—different elements will be introduced, from tactile braille graphics to accessible interactive ebooks.
-This will allow readers to have the experience on various levels.
+We are bold dreamers!
+We want to innovate the book world through new ways of encouraging physical, emotional, and mental engagement— such as tactile braille graphics and accessible interactive ebooks.
+We hope the future can allow readers to experience reading in various ways.
 Even if a child is not blind, braille can become a norm to start introducing inclusion into a family’s home.
-Additionally, focus on creating diverse ways of crafting inclusion and accessibility in how a reader interacts with a book, whether through touch, sight, sound, or shapes and colors, will matter.
+Additionally, we dream of creating diverse ways of crafting inclusion and accessibility in how a reader interacts with a book, whether through touch, sight, sound, or shapes and colors, etc.

-Because I use a wheelchair to live in this world, I get ignored, silenced, forgotten.
-Everyone is always trying to fix me—making me better so I’d add value to this society and be happy.
-What kind of world do I live in?
-A segregated one; an unfair one.
 Diversity in stories is less than 10%, according to “Where Is the Diversity in Publishing?
 The 2015 Diversity Baseline Survey Results,” and disability inclusion in publishing is practically not existent.
-The impact, or more importantly, the need for the right inclusion is now, which is why this press is important for everyone—from stories to staff to technology.
-Disability should not be portrayed as something to hide, but something to be engaged in; not something to fear, but something to adapt to.
+The need for inclusion is now, which is why this press is important for everyone.
+Disability should not be portrayed as something to hide, but something to be engaged in—not something to fear, but something to adapt to.
 That is why we celebrate disabilities with everyone here at INCLUDAS Publishing.

 Images and stories cater to perception, as well as thinking.
-So when the media and entertainment industry produces the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
-Others that try to show positive images of people with disabilities do it in one medium, or from some medical perspective to ease the fear of “disables” for the able-bodied population.
-People learn through communication, and the messages coded in words is what shapes reality.
+When the media and entertainment industry produces the same dehumanizing views on people with disabilities, those perceptions become realities and put an umbrella of invisibility on people with disabilities.
+People learn through communication, and the messages coded in words are what shapes reality.
 So if there are no stories, there are no realities.
 If there is no inclusion, there is no change.
 If there is no access, there is no opportunity.